Skip to content

 ./tools/get_spider.sh

-From the SPIDER root directory, test SPIDER's basic functionality:
+From the SPIDER root directory, run the fast tiers:

 Test Purpose

-blackbody50 Core interior dynamics on a Earth-like blackbody planet.
-Final state is compared against known outputs.
-Check tests/opts/blackbody50.opt for exact configuration.
+test_regression.py::test_blackbody50_final_state_matches_frozen_reference Core interior dynamics on an Earth-like blackbody planet.
+The final state is compared against tests/expected_output/expected_blackbody50.txt.
+Check tests/opts/blackbody50.opts for the exact configuration.

-external_mesh_roundtrip Verifies SPIDER accepts external mesh files and produces correct results.
+test_regression.py::test_external_mesh_run_reproduces_native_aw_reference Verifies SPIDER accepts external mesh files and reproduces the native-mesh results.

-For setup details and file format requirements, see External Mesh Input.
+For external mesh setup details and file format requirements, see External Mesh Input.

 Common test issues